gcallah/BookReviews/pilkington.md

 that they are often very efficient at producing very bad results: just consider the blight of widespread porn addiction that has been spawned by "efficient" markets in pornography.

-In any case, for such a slim work, PP's book is impressively packed with challenging ideas.
+In any case, for such a slim work, Pilkington's book is impressively packed with challenging ideas.
 This review, unfortunately, could only address a select few of them.
 The fact that some of them are not fully fleshed out or defended is probably more a result of the desire to keep the book short, rather than of the authors inability to defend them if asked to.